zoftko/pcroast/README.md

 * pico-sdk: Provides libraries to write code for RP2040 processors
 * free-rtos: Real time operating system to keep track of all the control tasks performed by the system
+* ugfx: Graphics library used for the display

 ### `pico`
 All RP2040 dependent code is included in this directory.
 Basically